jkempf42/kube-volttron/gateway-node/README.md

 Container images can be distributed without the final configuration in them, and then a customized configuration specific to the particular deployment environment can be injected when the container is deployed.
-This is actually contrary to the way the original volttron-docker distro does configuration.
-A Volttron deployment is built and configured on the machine where it is to run from scratch.
+Because Volttron was originally build around a monolithic architecture, the original volttron-docker distro does configuration by deploying all the agents into a container with their all of their deployment environment configuration in them.
+Every Volttron deployment is built from scratch and configured on the machine where it will run.
 However, the microservice-volttron distro has been engineered to allow redistributable containers.

 The two yaml files defining `Configmap` objects are: